Useful Links and Information to support the Harrodian Prep Pastoral Programme

 A whole topic is dedicated to internet safety as part of our PSHE sessions at school.
 We also have a number of nominated Social Media Senior Prefects, who work with children in small groups, to talk about age restrictions and the risks involved but also to give tips on responsible use.

 Mr Gledhill, our Head of Computing and our Online Safeguarding Officer, also offers advice on this subject and regularly presents at our Prep parents' briefings.
-To access an example of one of his parent briefing presentations please click here.
-He recently organised an Online Safety Forum for parents of Lower Prep pupils which included links to useful resources.
-To access these please click here.
+He regularly organises Online Safety Forums for parents of Prep pupils which include these links to useful resources.
+To access his most recent presentation to our Lower Prep parents (Years 4 to 6) on 4th March 2020, please click here.

-Peter Cowley, ICT and Online Safety Advisor for Achieving For Children in Richmond, is regularly invited by our Prep Management Team to deliver talks to both our Prep pupils and parents.
+Peter Cowley, ICT and Online Safety Advisor for Achieving For Children in Richmond, has been invited by our Prep Management Team to deliver talks to both our Prep pupils and parents.
 He is a qualified teacher and CEOP ambassador and offers expert advice and guidance on internet safety.
 Please find below (in our downloads section), Peter Cowley's parental guide to privacy settings and how children's devices need to be properly configured before use.
 He also recommends further reading on Europol, a site that outlines police requirements regarding privacy settings.

 Higher up the school, in the Upper Prep, a company called ID You have worked with both our girls and boys in the 11s and 12s to inspire them to deal with the challenges they face in day to day life but in particular with online bullying, social media and identity.